-Nomad is a…mentorship program, journal of undergraduate writing, speaker series, conference, a prize, and more…
+Nomad is a…mentorship program, journal of undergraduate writing, speaker series, conference, prize, and more…

 The year-long Nomad Mentorship Program offers undergraduates from all majors the opportunity to develop their skills of research, writing, and conference presentation as they work toward publication of an article in the journal of the same name.

-The resulting essay is then published in the Comparative Literature Department’s journal of undergraduate writing, nomad.
-This year’s research theme is “Chaos.”
+Students then submit their essay to the Nomad Editor for publication consideration in the journal of undergraduate writing, nomad.
+This year’s research theme is “Blood.”